-- Student Assignment for Regular Schools - A. The School Board shall establish residential attendance zones for each school.
+- I. Student Assignment for Regular Schools - A. The School Board shall establish residential attendance zones for each school.
 All students, unless otherwise provided by School Board rule or authorized by the School Board's order, shall attend the school serving the student's residential attendance zone.
-A student's residence is the residence of his/her parent(s), as defined by Florida Statutes. - B. Any student residing in the School District may be assigned to a school other than his/her normal attendance zone for attendance by the Superintendent or designee. - C. No student shall be permitted to transfer, enroll, or be admitted to a school when he/she has been expelled from another school district.
-This prohibition shall be effective for the period of time in which the student was expelled from another district. - D. A student may be permitted to attend a school in another residential attendance zone pursuant to guidelines adopted by the School Board.
-Guidelines shall be issued annually. - E. The Superintendent shall develop procedures for enrollment of any student whose legal residence is outside the boundaries of the county and requests admission to a District school. - F. No student shall be permitted to cross district lines for the purpose of attending school in the School District or outside the School District, except under a written agreement as provided in Florida Statutes.
-Any such agreement between the School Board and any other Florida school district shall be duly recorded in the official School Board minutes.
-Such transfers shall be on a nondiscriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - The assigned school for an out-of-district student shall be designated on the basis of space available.
-Such assignment shall not occur after the February FTE (full-time equivalency) count, except under the provisions of the contract with another District school system or upon recommendation of the Superintendent and approval of the School Board. - 2.
-The Board shall specify conditions for admitting students from other Florida school districts.
+A student's residence is the residence of his/her parent(s), legal guardian, legal custodian, or other such person as defined by any order issued by a court of competent jurisdiction of the state of Florida and by Florida Statutes. - B. Any student residing in the School District may be assigned to a school other than his/her normal attendance zone for attendance by the Superintendent or designee. - C. No student shall be permitted to transfer, enroll, or be admitted to a school when he/she has been expelled or suspended from another school district.
+This prohibition shall be effective for the period of time in which the student was expelled or suspended from another district. - D. A student may be permitted to attend a school in another residential attendance zone pursuant to the procedures of the Controlled Open Enrollment Plan adopted by the School Board listed below: - 1.
+Parents must request reassignment following published timelines if they desire reassignment to any school other than their assigned school. - 2.
+An Appeals committee will be appointed by the Superintendent.
+It will hear protests and requests for reassignment. - 3.
+Once a child attends a school of choice, preference for continued attendance will be given to that student and their younger brothers and sisters. - 4.
+Parents participating in the controlled open enrollment program must provide their own transportation to the school of their choice, - 5.
+Out of county transfers may apply for their school of choice and will be placed in their school of choice in accordance with the procedures set forth in Policy 5.141 School Choice following the placement of the Osceola County Residents who have priority. - 6.
+In implementing the school choice initiative, no school will be out of compliance with federal desegregation orders.